annie-x-lin/finance/README.md

-# finance
+# Finance
-Functions with Finance
+This is a collection of useful functions that can be used in basic financial analysis.